Christian Wedding Ceremony Script | Complete Guide & Template

 Processional

-At the start of the wedding ceremony, the guests settle in their seats, and then the bridal party enters, before the officiant can begin.
+At the start of the wedding ceremony, the guests settle in their seats, and then the bridal party enters, before the wedding officiant speech can begin.

 Invocation